 Genethon is poised to face the new challenges of gene therapy

 After decoding the human genome, Genethon embarked on the design of gene therapies for rare diseases in 1997.
-In 2006, Genethon launched the first gene therapy trial in Europe for a neuromuscular disease (gamma sarcoglycanopathy) to demonstrate the feasibility of gene transfer in humans, and in 2010, launched the first international gene therapy clinical trial for therapeutic use, for Wiskott-Aldrich syndrome.
+In 2006, Genethon launched the first gene therapy trial in Europe for a neuromuscular disease (gamma sarcoglycanopathy) to demonstrate the feasibility of gene transfer in humans, and in 2010, launched the first international gene therapy clinical trial for therapeutic use, for Wiskott-Aldrich syndrome, a blood disease.

 Today, a first medication obtained from Genethon’s research has received marketing approval to treat spinal muscular atrophy, another is pending approval for a rare eye disease, and a third is nearing completion of its clinical trials before applying for approval.

-Ten products from its research or to which Genethon contributed are in clinical trial; eight others should enter clinical trials in the coming five years for rare diseases of the muscle, liver and blood.
+Thirteen products from its research or to which Genethon contributed are today in clinical trial; seven others should enter clinical trials in the coming five years for rare diseases of the muscle, liver and blood.

 These first victories mean that new challenges are ahead.
 Genethon is at the forefront in seeking to overcome the scientific and technological hurdles still linked to gene therapy.
 Although the vectors used have demonstrated effectiveness in a wide range of diseases, they still have limitations.
 For example, immune responses to these viral vectors have to be overcome in order for the therapies to be injected multiple times when the same patient needs such treatment.
 Some patients also have natural immunity against these vectors, which makes them ineligible for these treatments.